yatharth-97/get-youtube-subscribers-alma/README.md

 ## Reflection 💠

 - This project was built during my third module of Backend Development at AlmaBetter.
-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new express and mongoose.
+Project goals included using technologies learned up until this point and familiarizing myself with documentation of express and mongoose.

 - I wanted to use Netlify functions for deployment but was facing many issues with serverless functions due to the particular folder setup and root path.
-So I went with Vercel platform as it didn't required many configuration and was easy to setup environment variables.
+So I went with Vercel platform as it didn't required many configuration and was easy to setup my environment variables.

 ## Built with